serialseb/serialseb.github.com/_posts/2016/2016-03-02-rebuilding-serialseb-com-cv.md

 }
 ```

-If you want to check out the original, it's at
+If you want to check out the original, it's on [GitHub](https://github.com/serialseb/serialseb.github.com/blob/master/_sass/cv.scss)